northeastern-rc/rc-public-documentation/docs/source/containers/singularity.md

 You can run a container image with the `run` or `exec` commands after moving to a compute node and loading the singularity module.

-To see available singularity versions run: module avail singularity
+To see available singularity versions run this in the command line: module avail singularity

 :::{important}
  The `--bind` or `-B` flag